browserengineering/book/book/accessibility.md

 The `role` attribute is part of the ARIA specification---ARIA stands for Accessible Rich Internet Applications.
-You can see in the name a direct reference to the custom-widget-with-good-accessiblity goal I've presented here.
+You can see in the name a direct reference to the custom-widget-with-good-accessibility goal I've presented here.
 It defines [many] different attributes; `role` is just one (though an important one).
 For example, you can mark a whole subtree of the DOM as